Your cat’s poop and gas probably don’t smell very pleasant, but if they start to reek, then there may be something wrong with your cat.

 There are lots of things that could be causing your cat to have stinky poop, including a high protein diet, according to The Nest.

-That protein may be necessary for your cat, and your only option could be to switch out the kind of protein your cat consumes.
+That protein may be necessary for your cat, and your only option could be to switch out the kind of protein your cat consumes while adding probiotics for healthy digestion.

-Eating spoiled food, having constipation or having a parasite inside its body could all be reasons why your cat’s poop doesn’t smell so good these days.
+Eating spoiled food, having constipation, diarrhea or having a parasite inside its body could all be reasons why your cat’s poop doesn’t smell so good these days.

 Many times, simply changing out what your cat is eating can be enough to fix the smelly poop problem, but it’s a good idea to talk to your vet to see if the problem is more severe than just a poor diet.